NikHoh/jetbot_maze/README.md

 https://github.com/NikHoh/apriltag-maze

 *Note: Only the "Set up a maze" part is relevant for you.
 You do not have to "Craft a maze".
-Three configurable mazes are located in different rooms of our institute.*
+Three configurable mazes are located in different rooms of our institute.
+If you want to localize the cube, you have to add 6 more standalone-tags to the 'tags.yaml' - see below*

 ## General coding advice